wesleymiles/striped-down/one-week-logo/index.md

   I wrote more about <a href="/blog/gift/">freelancing in the gift here</a>.

-  ## Proof that good branding pays
+  ## Need proof that branding works?

   I had the pleasure of working with this branding companies logos before.
 They track the impact of their logos in terms of client revenue.
 See the <a href="https://www.kickcharge.com/portfolio/client-stats/" class="external" >GIGANTIC percentage increases</a> on fifty rebrands.

 </section>